mariano/li3_doctrine2/README.md

 ```

 Notice how we are only using the logger we created if the li3\_perf library
 is activated.
-If so, you should now see your queries on the performance
+You should now see your queries on the performance toolbar.
-toolbar.

 [lithium]: http://lithify.me
 [doctrine2]: http://www.doctrine-project.org